apache/spark/docs/configuration.md

   <td>roundrobin</td>
   <td>
     The strategy of how to allocate tasks among workers with free cores.
 Three task assigners (roundrobin, packed, and balanced) are supported currently.
-By default, roundrobin with randomness is used to allocate tasks to workers with available cores in a roundrobin manner.
-The packed task assigner is used to allocate tasks to workers with the least free cores, resulting in tasks assigned to fewer workers, which may help driver to release the reserved idle workers when dynamic allocation(spark.dynamicAllocation.enabled) is enabled.
-    The balanced task assigner is used to assign tasks across workers in a balanced way (allocating tasks to workers with the most free cores).
+By default, the "roundrobin" task assigner is used to allocate tasks to workers with available cores in a roundrobin manner with randomness.
+The "packed" task assigner is used to allocate tasks to workers with the least free cores, resulting in tasks assigned to fewer workers, which may help driver to release the reserved idle workers when dynamic allocation(spark.dynamicAllocation.enabled) is enabled.
+The "balanced" task assigner is used to assign tasks across workers in a balanced way (allocating tasks to workers with the most free cores).
   </td>
 </tr>
 </table>